Courtesy of WOWSA, Huntington Beach, California.

 The Record Holders are those swimmers who break records of acknowledged distances.
 Penny Lee Dean of California and Petar Stoychev of Bulgaria are two accomplished swimmers who set the bar by breaking the English Channel record.
 While there is always some luck in swimming in the right conditions (currents, wind, water temperature), there is no doubt that these Record Holders are to be held in the highest esteem.

-The Champions, The Adventurers, The Record Holders and The Endurers: they are all worthy of the ultimate admiration in the world of open water swimming.
+Champions, Adventurers, Record Holders, Endurers - and Contributors who support them: they are all worthy of the ultimate admiration in the world of open water swimming and induction into the International Marathon Swimming Hall of Fame.

 Copyright © 2008 by World Open Water Swimming Association